meetoseh/backend/docs/db/image_files.md

 We maintain the following invariants not expressed in the schema:

 - Every `image_file` has at least one `image_file_export`.

 Image files should only be deleted if they are not in use - see [delete_image_file.py](../../../jobs/runners/delete_image_file.py)

 ## Fields

 - `id (integer primary key)`: the internal identifier for the row
 - `uid (text unique not null)`: the primary external identifier for the row.
 The uid prefix is `if`: see [uid_prefixes](../uid_prefixes.md).
 - `name (text not null)`: an arbitrary name given to the file, not necessarily unique, typically user-provided (although not necessarily directly; e.g., could be from the filename)
 - `original_s3_file_id (integer null references s3_files(id) on delete set null)`: the original s3 file that was used to construct the exports, if available.
 Should never be served to users, but can be used to repeat the export if our targets change.
 - `original_sha512 (text not null)`: the sha512 of the original image used to construct the exports.
 This is used to automatically deduplicate images where possible.
+Note that images which are generated can use e.g. a json file as the original file, and the sha512 of that is used here.
--   `original_width (integer not null)`: the width of the original image in pixels
+- `original_width (integer not null)`: the width of the original image in pixels, if meaningful, otherwise an arbitrary value.
--   `original_height (integer not null)`: the height of the original image in pixels
+- `original_height (integer not null)`: the height of the original image in pixels, if meaningful, otherwise an arbitrary value.
 - `created_at (real not null)`: when this record was created in seconds since the unix epoch

 ## Schema